Datapolitan-Training/qgis-training-err/content.md

 # How the Week is going to look
 --

-+ ~~.orange[Monday] - Introduction to QGIS, loading data, filtering, and selecting~~ --
++ ~~.orange[Monday] - Introduction to QGIS, loading data, filtering~~

-+ .orange[Tuesday] - Projections, buffering features, spatial joins
 --

++ .orange[Tuesday] - Selecting and buffering features, projections, and spatial joins --

-+ .orange[Wednesday] - Creating and editing features, validating geometries
++ .orange[Wednesday] - Creating and editing features, validating geometries, Print Composer --
---

 + .orange[Thursday] - Georeferencing and a "Bonus" section